Widex vs. ReSound

 Brad Ingrao Dr. Brad Ingrao Audiologist

-Both Widex and ReSound are reputable names in the hearing aid industry, but the features and functions they offer vary.
+Both Widex and ReSound are among the best hearing aid providers in the industry, but the features and functions they offer vary.
 If you are in the market for a new hearing aid, you may want to see how Widex and ReSound hearing aids compare.
-Keep reading to see how these two providers stack up!

 Widex vs. ReSound Hearing Aids

-Both Widex and ReSound offer a full range of hearing aids in several styles, including discreet invisible-in-canal (IIC) models, and powerful behind-the-ear (BTE) options, meaning they are suitable for mild to profound hearing loss.
+Both Widex and ReSound offer a full range of hearing aids in several styles, including discreet invisible-in-canal (IIC) models and powerful behind-the-ear (BTE) options, which means they are suitable for mild to profound hearing loss.
 In my clinical practice, my patients have found both very successful.
-Patients typically lean one way or another depending on their lifestyle.
+Patients typically lean one way or another depending on their lifestyle.1

 Quick Tip:

 Quick Tip: Not sure what level of hearing loss you’re experiencing?
-It might be time to get your hearing tested.
-Our guide to hearing aids for seniors covers everything you need to know about getting a hearing evaluation, understanding the results, and the different types of hearing loss.
+Our guide to hearing aids for seniors covers everything you need to know about getting a hearing evaluation, understanding the results and the different types of hearing loss.

 An Introduction to Widex